-Table 1.2 shows that without the social welfare system just over 4 in every 10 people in the Irish population (43.8 per cent) would have been living in poverty in 2017.
-Such an underlying poverty rate suggests a deeply unequal distribution of direct income.
-In 2017, the actual poverty figure of 15.8 per cent reflects the fact that social welfare payments reduced poverty by 28.1 percentage points.
+Table 1.5 shows that without the social welfare system just over 4 in every 10 people in the Irish population (40.9 per cent) would have been living in poverty in 2018.
+Such an underlying poverty rate suggests a deeply unequal distribution of direct income; an issue we address further in the income distribution section of this chapter.
+In 2018, the actual poverty figure of 14.0 per cent reflects the fact that social welfare payments reduced poverty by 26.9 percentage points.